Vagina facts: 5 things everyone should know

 Here’s a vagina fact to share at your next group hang: Normal pH for the vagina is between 4.0 and 4.5, which just so happens to be about the same pH as a glass of wine or a cup of coffee.
 So, it’s basically the most civilized part of a woman’s body.

 If your vagina does have an odor, it’s typically because the pH of the vagina has been altered.
-The most common occasion for this perturbation in pH occurs when you have an overgrowth of a normal bacteria, called Gardnerella vaginalis
+The most common occasion for this perturbation in vaginal pH occurs when you have an overgrowth of a normal bacteria, called Gardnerella vaginalis.

-While Gardnerella vaginalis lives in your vagina all the time, it can occasionally grow out of control, which changes the pH of your vagina and makes it more alkaline (so, less acidic).
+While Gardnerella vaginalis lives in your vagina all the time, it can occasionally grow out of control, which changes the vaginal pH balance and makes it more alkaline (so, less acidic).

 Have you ever wondered, “Does my vagina smell fishy?”
-If it does, blame Gardnerella vaginalis, because that fishy smell is (in most cases) solely an elevation in the pH of the vagina.
+If it does, blame Gardnerella vaginalis (too much can cause Bacterial Vaginosis), because that fishy smell is (in most cases) solely an elevation or imbalance in the vaginal pH level.
 Sadly, our proverbial glass of wine vagina has now become an almond milk or apple juice vagina.
 Time to talk to your healthcare provider!

 3. Keeping your vagina “dirty” is actually keeping it clean